Frappe

 2. Licensing

-1. Applicable Licenses.
 Frappe is an open-source software company.
-Its core products, including but not limited to Frappe Cloud, ERPNext, Frappe Framework, Frappe HR, and Frappe CRM (collectively, “Frappe Products”), are publicly distributed under their respective open-source licenses, which are published on the relevant GitHub repositories or alongside the software.
+Its core products, including but not limited to ERPNext, Frappe Framework, Frappe HR, and Frappe CRM (collectively, “Frappe Products”), are publicly distributed under their respective open-source licenses, which are published on the relevant GitHub repositories or alongside the software.

-3. Services vs. Software.
 Frappe does not charge any fee under this Agreement for the provision of its open-source software.
-Any fees payable under this Agreement are solely for services provided by Frappe, including but not limited to cloud hosting, compute usage, storage, product support, upgrades, advisory, and related professional services (collectively, “Services”).
-Provision of a Frappe Product by itself does not constitute acceptance of this Agreement, does not bind Frappe to provide any Services, and does not obligate Frappe to any support obligations unless and until (a) this Agreement is accepted, and (b) online payment agreement is executed and the Customer remains in compliance with its terms.
+Any fees payable under this Agreement are solely for the Services.
+Provision of a Frappe Product by itself does not constitute acceptance of this Agreement, does not bind Frappe to provide any Services, and does not obligate Frappe to any support obligations unless and until (a) this Agreement is accepted, and (b) the Customer has accepted payment terms through the Frappe Cloud portal, an order form, or similar arrangement and remains in compliance with such terms.

 3. Acceptable Use